 Also, if your CDR receiver address is not set correctly your Meeting Management cannot receive all the relevant information about active meetings, which you need if you enable the meeting management functionality.

-To add a Call Bridge:
+To add a Call Bridge or Edge Node:

-- 1. On the Servers page, click Add Meeting Server.
+- 1. On the Servers page, click Add Server.

 - 2. Choose one of the following:

 - a.
-Add an existing Meeting Server:
+Add Configured Server:

 - b.
-Configure and add a new Meeting Server:
+Configure New Server:

 - 3. Click Ok.

-7.1 Add an existing Meeting Server
+7.1 Add Configured Server